uniflow-io/uniflow/docs/docs/index.md

 ## Mono Flow, the inspiration

 I am very big fan of doing NoFlow, Workflow for iOS, IFTTT, Automator, Zapier, Datafire, Huggin and Google Blockly.
-The flow programming is very interesting because you assemble blocs like Lego pieces.
+Flow Based Programming is very interesting because you assemble blocs like Lego pieces.
 What can become complicated is when you assemble its too much because you get a graph like spaghetti.
 So, I made the choice to make it human readable and to